iamgio/quarkdown/README.md

 Download `quarkdown.zip` from the [releases](https://github.com/iamgio/quarkdown/releases) page or build it yourself with `gradlew distZip`, and unzip it.
 If you'd rather keep it minimal, `gradlew build` produces only the JAR file.

-The `bin` directory contains the executable scripts.
+- The `bin` directory contains the executable scripts.
 Optionally, add it to your `PATH` to access Quarkdown more easily.
+- The `lib/qmd` directory contains `.qmd` libraries that can be imported into a project.

 Java 17 or higher is required.